 Worldwide Climate Crusade- To Get the U.N.
 To Act in Time-The Billion Man March Oct.
 2nd 7 PM.

-THE BILLION MAN MARCH OCT 2nd –Worldwide Climate Crusade- To Get The U.N.
-To Act In Time.

-This generation will deal with 2.5 times more crop failures, 2.3 times as much drought conditions, 3.4 times as many floods, 1.7 times as many tropical cyclones. billionmanmarch.com to U.N.
-Act Now !”LAS VEGAS, NV, UNITED STATES, September 29, 2021 /EINPresswire.com/ -- The U. N.’s Conference on Climate Change meets in Scotland on Nov.
+This generation that will be in much greater danger, due to 2.5 times more Crop Failures, Droughts, Floods and Tropical Cyclones.
+Send a very strong message to the U.N.
+Act Now ! billionmanmarch.com”LAS VEGAS, NV, UNITED STATES, September 30, 2021 /EINPresswire.com/ -- The U. N.’s Conference on Climate Change meets in Scotland on Nov.
 2nd, the twenty first such meeting since Kyoto accord, in 1997, and still, they have no definitive plan in place to deal with dangerous climate change in any time frame that would make a difference.

 — C.S Goldsmith